 The first thing to understand is that a mediator is not a Judge.
 The mediator’s role is not to decide who is right or wrong and it will not take sides.
 The mediator might not know a great deal about the claim or have any particular legal training or knowledge.

 However, he is skilled in negotiations and helping the parties in disputes to reach terms of settlement.
 The mediator will try to break down barriers and encourage the parties to set out what it is each of them is seeking and then explore whether there is middle ground to strike a deal.

-“Mediation is a very effective and accessible method of resolving a dispute and reaching terms of settlement, rather than going all the way to trial.
+“Mediation is a very effective and efficient method of resolving a dispute and reaching terms of settlement, rather than going all the way to trial.
 There is no guarantee a claim will settle at mediation but a large number do.”

 When Use The Small Claims Mediation Service?

 It is better for mediation to take place sooner rather than later.
 This is for the benefit of all concerned.
 If a claim can be settled after a defence has been filed, it can avoid the need to prepare witness statements, documents and the trial itself.
 This saves both parties and the court service time and expense.